4 Hypothesis testing

 4.2.1 Alpha

-The first step in the Neyman Pearson approach is to set the desired type I error rate, also known as the significance level, \(\alpha\).
-This is the probability of rejecting the null hypothesis when it is in reality true.
+The first step in the Neyman-Pearson approach is to set the desired type I error rate, also known as the significance level, \(\alpha\).
+This is the probability of rejecting the null hypothesis when it is assumed to be true.
 In the \(2 \times 2\) decision table in Figure 4.3, this corresponds to the top left quadrant.

 As a researcher, you decide how much risk you are willing to take to make a type I error.
-As the Neyman Pearson approach is a decision framework, you have to set this probability before you start collecting data.
+As the Neyman-Pearson approach is a decision framework, you have to set this probability before you start collecting data.
 The most common value for \(\alpha\) is .05, which means that you accept a 5% chance of making a type I error of rejecting the null hypothesis when it is in reality true.

 Table 4.1: Probabilities of drawing a certain amount of yellow candies from a bag of 10 candies, assuming the null hypothesis to be true.